aniket-mish/distributed-ml-system/README.md

 kubectl apply -f tfjob.yaml
 ```

-Next, we will evaluate the models performance.
+Next, evaluate all the models performance.
 The model with the highest accuracy score can be moved to a different folder and then used for serving.

 ```python
 best_model_path = ""